-An exclusively high-end Russian antiques dealer online.
-The website states that there is an unconditional guarantee for the authenticity of the items.
+This exclusively high-end Russian antiques dealer's site states that there is an unconditional guarantee for the authenticity of the items.
 Beautiful pictures detail appropriate hallmarks and prices are clearly posted.
-Some Faberge items as well as Imperial goods.
-A good site for browsing or for research.
+Based in Chicago, they offer pre-1917 Faberge items and rare miniature Faberge eggs as well as Imperial goods and stunning Russian jewelry.

 Located near Melbourne, Australia, Roy's has a special section devoted to Russian antique ceramics, enamel, silver, and icons that predate 1850.
-Excellent selection of Russian enamel pieces.
-You may come across similar items in Russian antiqus markets, so Roy's is great as a price comparison resource.
+You'll find an excellent selection of Russian enamel pieces.
+You may come across similar items in Russian antique markets, so Roy's website is great as a price comparison resource.

-A good selection of Russian coins, medals, and military items, Russian Antiques also features some contemporary objects.
-Many of the items are from the 20th century, so this site is perfect for the collector of Soviet-era memorabilia.
+Search for Russian antiques on Etsy and you'll come up with over 10 pages of items.
+With a good selection of Russian coins, medals, and military items, the Etsy site also features some contemporary objects.
+Many of the items are from the 20th century, so this site is perfect for the collector of Soviet-era memorabilia, knick-knacks, and curiosities.